xNaCly/sqleibniz/README.md

 # sqleibniz

-LSP and analysis cli for sql.
+SQL LSP implementation and analysis tool.
 Check for valid syntax, semantics and perform dynamic analysis.

 > [!WARNING]
 > Sqleibniz is in early stages of development, please keep this in mind before